TinaLand/standford_cs224w_project/FINAL_REPORT.md

 ### 3.2 Addressing Graph Construction Challenges

+Having established why GNNs are appropriate, we now discuss the specific challenges in constructing financial graphs and how our approach addresses them.

 The progression from static correlation matrices to dynamically learned graph structures has improved model flexibility, yet several fundamental challenges persist.
 Graph sparsification strategies often rely on arbitrary threshold parameters that may not generalize across different market regimes or stock universes.
 Additionally, message-passing architectures can suffer from over-smoothing when applied to dense financial graphs, while attention mechanisms may distribute focus too broadly across irrelevant connections.

 **Our Solution**: The **Role-Aware Graph Transformer** addresses these issues through several design choices: